On this page you will find the yearly revised Corporate Governance Statement and related up to date info and links.

-In 2013 until the AGM, the Audit Committee comprised Sirkka Hämäläinen¬-Lindfors (Chairman), Rafaela Seppälä (Vice Chairman) and Antti Herlin.
-After the AGM, the Audit Committee comprises Sakari Tamminen (Chairman), Anne Brunila (Vice Chairman) and Robin Langenskiöld.
+In 2014 the Audit Committee comprised Sakari Tamminen (Chairman), Anne Brunila (Vice Chairman) and Robin Langenskiöld.
 All members of the Committee are independent of the Company and major shareholders.
-The Audit Committee convened six times in 2013 with all members present at the meetings.
+The Audit Committee convened seven times in 2014 with an average attendance rate of 95%.

 Human Resources Committee

 The Human Resources Committee is responsible for preparing human resources matters related to the compensation of the President and CEO, and Key Executives, evaluation of the performance of the President and CEO and Key Executives, Group compensation policies, Human Resources policies and practices, development and succession plans for the President and CEO as well as Key Executives, and other preparatory tasks as may be assigned to the Committee from time to time by the Board of Directors and/or Chairman of the Board of Directors.
 In addition, the Committee discusses the composition of the Board of Directors and succession in the Board of Directors.

 During the financial year 2014 the HR Committee: